informatimago/theorie-relative-de-la-monnaie/source-en/definitions.rst

 destructed, where each temporary point represents an individual with a limited lifespan.

-It's a spatio-temporal welf constantly evolving, not static, discrete, where each time-space point is created at a determined time (birth of an individual) and has a limited lifespan which, on average, corresponds to the life expectancy, named "ev", ina the economic area under consideration.
+It's a discrete spatio-temporal frame constantly evolving, not static, where each space-time point is created at a determined time (birth of an individual) and has a limited lifespan which, on average, corresponds to the life expectancy, named "ev", in the economic area under consideration.